vilikin/react-with-requests/README.md

     // Here we define how the product should be fetched const response = await fetch(`example.com/products/${id}`);
     return await response.json();
+  },
+  defaults: {
+    // These can be overriden when connecting request to component
+    executeOnMount: true,
+    requestProp: 'fetchProduct',
+    resultProp: 'product',
   }
 });
 ```